 education

 Education is an important aspect of the Norwich community.
-For many years, the town’s reputation for having an excellent school system made it a popular choice for families, both those new to the Upper Valley and those wishing to relocate as their children reach school age.
-As is true statewide, declining enrollment in recent years poses a fiscal challenge.
+For many years, the town’s reputation for having a good school system made it a popular choice for families, both those new to the Upper Valley and those wishing to relocate as their children reach school age.
+As is true statewide, declining enrollment in recent years poses a fiscal challenge when it is accompanied by rising school budgets.

 Primary and Secondary Education